 - product development

 I wanted to further expand my managerial skills and interpersonal qualities and I chose Portsmouth over other institutions because of its reputation for excellent teaching.

 Ivelina Nikolva, MSc Project Management student

-A good honours degree or equivalent.
-Practising managers without an honours degree, who have relevant experience and the academic potential to achieve the award will also be considered.
+A good honours degree or equivalent, or sufficient evidence of both relevant work experience and academic potential to achieve the award.

 Structure & Teaching

 You will complete a total of five units (including your dissertation) involving attendance of six or eight days for each unit.
 You will study several key topics covering areas of project management theory and methods, while gaining an insight into their practical application in a business context.

 Here are the units you will study:

 - Project Environment and Planning: This unit covers projects and project management, with an emphasis on the importance of planning to successful projects.
 You will develop an understanding of the relationship between project and business management, as well as the project management environment and the factors that influence project outcomes.
 Strategic aspects of projects are addressed, including project selection and portfolio design.
 You will also learn how project managers must understand the benefits to be delivered by projects, the requirements of stakeholders and how to work within the constraints of cost, time and quality.
 Estimation methods and planning techniques are taught together with quality management.
 Approaches to the planning and control of projects that have been developed in different sectors are also covered, including agile methods and fast tracking.